-The neck pull moves more energy through the body in a rather unique way.
-If it is done right, the energy moves mainly downward, which is the desired direction.
+When done right, the energy moves mainly downward, which is the desired direction.
 To do it properly, the shoulders must drop, or move downward as you breathe in.
 This is not so easy, at first, but it becomes much easier with practice.

 If your emphasis is on extending your neck, subtle energy will move a little upward.
 This is okay, but not as good as moving the bulk of the energy downward by focusing on moving the shoulders downward.

 Never force anything.
 This means no fast or jerky motions.